zmahfuz0613/css-responsive-design-lesson/README.md

 Download the [starter-code](starter-code)

-Now open everything in Sublime Text and add the contents of a [reset.css](http://cssreset.com/) to the reset stylesheet.
+Now open everything in your text editor and add the contents of a [reset.css](http://cssreset.com/) to the reset stylesheet.

 #### Add some HTML